Just a few words ...

 As publications manager for the Boston Research Center for the 21st Century (Cambridge, MA)—now The Ikeda Center for Peace, Learning, and Dialogue—Marxsen developed multi-author books on global ethics and education aimed at college students.
 She began to write independently after moving to Switzerland in 2007, initially covering art exhibitions in Swiss museums for the expat community, before turning to essays and deeply-researched book projects.
 Her biography of Albert Schweitzer’s wife, Helene Schweitzer: A Life of Her Own (Syracuse University Press, 2015), was written in Switzerland and researched in Europe, the USA, and Gabon.
 Her stint as Guest Editor-in-Chief of the 2017 edition of Offshoots 14—Writing from Geneva capped a decade-long involvement with the Geneva Writers Group.
 In 2021, she returned to the coast of Maine where her professional writing life began in 1989 when she created a job for herself as “The Write Woman" who not only covered the arts for The Camden Herald but also wrote 2,000+ radio ads.

 Marxsen’s books reflect her long-standing interest in the Francophone world, which has encompassed teaching French, extensive travel, and a decade-long association with Haiti’s Hôpital Albert Schweitzer (1997–2007).
 She has served on the board of the U.S.-based Haitian Studies Association (HSA) and presented papers at conferences of the Caribbean Studies Association & HSA on key figures of modern Haitian literature including Edwidge Danticat, Yanick Lahens, Louis-Philippe Dalembert, and Jacques Roumain.
-Roumain’s dramatic life resulted in her second biography Jacques Roumain: A Life of Resistance, a book honored with the 2019 Haitian Studies Association Book Prize (Caribbean Studies Press, 2019).
+Roumain’s dramatic life resulted in her second biography Jacques Roumain: A Life of Resistance, a book published by Caribbean Studies Press and honored with the 2019 Haitian Studies Association Book Prize.
 Her translations of Roumain’s writings have appeared in the Journal of Haitian Studies and Transition Magazine.
-In 2025, her translation of Roumain's Complete Poems will be published by CSP/Educa Vision.
+In 2025, her translation of Roumain's Complete Poems appeared from Educa Vision.

 Preaching to the choir in Boston, 2015.